Threatened, Endangered, and Diversity Program

 Staff

-Tracey started as the Threatened, Endangered and Diversity Program Coordinator in January 2019.
-She is based out the ADF&G office in Anchorage.
+Lindsey started as the Threatened, Endangered and Diversity Program Coordinator in August 2024.
+She is based out of the ADF&G office in Anchorage.

-When not at work, Tracey enjoys spending as much time as possible outside skiing, camping, hiking, and trying to keep up with her two children.
+When not at work, Lindsey enjoys spending time outside with her husband and three children.

 Karen Blejwas